 This Lemon Cake with Pineapple Filling recipe gives a box of lemon cake mix a bright and tropical makeover.
 Layers of light and fluffy lemon cake are filled with a luscious pineapple cream filling and coated with lemon pudding frosting.
-Perfect for potlucks, parties, and weeknight desserts.

 Jump to:

-Check out my Red Velvet Cookie Bars Using Cake Mix and my Caramel Apple Cupcakes With Fresh Apples for more cake mix recipes!
+Check out my Red Velvet Cookie Bars using Cake Mix and my Caramel Apple Cupcakes with Fresh Apples for more cake mix recipes!

 Pineapple plus lemon is a match made in heaven, and this lemon cake with pineapple filling is here to prove it!
 This is one of our favorite summer desserts, and I’m pretty sure your family will gobble it up as quickly as we do.

-As for the pineapple cream filling, it is a fuss-free mixture of lemon whipped cream frosting and pineapple tidbits, and you will probably (definitely) want to eat it straight from the spoon.
-That said, the lemon whipped cream frosting is made with lite whipped topping, sugar-free instant pudding, and low-fat milk -so I see no reason not to lick the spoon!
+As for the pineapple cream filling, it is a fuss free mixture of lemon whipped cream frosting and pineapple tidbits, and you will probably (definitely) want to eat it straight from the spoon.
+That said, the lemon whipped cream frosting is made with lite whipped topping, sugar free instant pudding, and low fat milk - so I see no reason not to lick the spoon!

 Why You'll Love This Recipe